KnightAR/Solana-Vanity/README.md

 4. **Navigate to the Program Directory**: Use a terminal (or command prompt) to navigate to the directory containing the program files.

 5. **Run the Program**: In the terminal, run the command `go run main.go`.
 Make sure you're in the directory where `main.go` is located.
-All found private keys will be written to `solana.log` file in the source dir until all search terms have been found.
+All found private keys will be written to `solana_<timestamp>.log` file in the source dir until all search terms have been found.
 Depending on the length of the search terms it may take from minutes to hours/days/weeks.

 ## Example Output